fabianjuelich/api_metrics_db/database.md

 lazy-investor index-id: kOm2aG-gTj2Wa-CaIRRFMw

+## Cronjob
+When working with cronjobs, it's important to explicitly set the timezone on that machine.

 ## ToDo:
-- [ ] Install and configure crontab
+- [x] Install and configure crontab
 - [ ] Code bash script for data exchange between app and database which will be executed every 24h
 - [ ] Add user password and encryption for Elastic stack (SSL/TLS)